Quantum state spectrum and field theory of D$0$-brane: Conclusions and discussion

 \section{Conclusions and discussion}

-In this paper, we have developed the Hamiltonian approach to 10D D$0$--brane in its spinor moving frame formulation, have performed its covariant quantization, identified the quantum state spectrum of D$0$--brane and found the linearized equations of D$0$--brane field theory.
+In this paper, we have developed the Hamiltonian approach to a 10D D$0$-brane in its spinor moving frame formulation, performed its covariant quantization, identified the quantum state spectrum of D$0$-brane and found the linearized equations of D$0$-brane field theory.

-The quantization scheme which we have chosen \cite{Bandos:2017zap}, implies the introduction of a complex structure by using auxiliary variables parametrizing $\frac {SO(9)}{SO(7)\otimes U(1)}$ coset (which can be called internal harmonics following the line of \cite{Galperin:1984av,Galperin:1984bu,Galperin:2001seg}) and use the Gupta--Bleuler--type method of quantization for the fermionic constraints.
+The quantization scheme which we have chosen \cite{Bandos:2017zap}, implies the introduction of a complex structure by using auxiliary variables parametrizing $\frac {\text{SO}(9)}{\text{SO}(7)\otimes \text{U}(1)}$ coset (which can be called internal harmonics following the line of \cite{Galperin:1984av,Galperin:1984bu,Galperin:2001seg}) and use the Gupta-Bleuler-type method of quantization for the fermionic constraints.
 This results in the state vector represented by a chiral (analytic in the terminology of \cite{Galperin:1984av,Galperin:1984bu,Galperin:2001seg}) on-shell superfield.
-However, as the representation of supersymmetry carried out by such a superfield is reducible, we impose additional duality-type relation \eqref{D4Xi=ebD4bXi} which, in particular, expresses higher component of the chiral on-shell superfield through complex conjugates to its lower components.
+However, as the representation of supersymmetry carried out by such a superfield is reducible, we impose additional duality-type relation \eqref{D4Xi=ebD4bXi} which, in particular, expresses the higher component of the chiral on-shell superfield through complex conjugates to its lower components.
 In this way we make the representation of supersymmetry carried by the worldline superfield irreducible.

-Notice that similar duality-like superfield equation should be imposed on the chiral on-shell superfields describing maximally supersymmetric four dimensional ${\cal N}=8$ supergravity and ${\cal N}=4$ SYM in four dimensions in the frame of supertwistor approach \cite{Ferber:1977qx} \footnote{These are one-particle counterpart of the superamplitudes of maximally supersymmetric $D=4$ SYM and ${\cal N}=8$ supergravity widely used in relatively recent break--through of \cite{ArkaniHamed:2008gz,Elvang:2015rqa} and refs. therein.}.
+Notice that a similar duality-like superfield equation should be imposed on the chiral on-shell superfields describing maximally supersymmetric four dimensional ${\cal N}=8$ supergravity and ${\cal N}=4$ SYM in the frame of the supertwistor approach \cite{Ferber:1977qx}\footnote{These are one-particle counterpart of the superamplitudes of maximally supersymmetric $\text{D}=4$ SYM and ${\cal N}=8$ supergravity widely used in relatively recent break-through of \cite{ArkaniHamed:2008gz,Elvang:2015rqa} and refs. therein.}.
 We will discuss this and related issues as well as alternative schemes of quantization in the companion paper \cite{in-preparation}.